MPBaptista/pokemon/README.md

 Comparatively to a list a set still proves its advantages, being that the set only allows adding unique values the complexity of adding a value is only O(1), to add a new value to a list the list has to be checked for the value ```if x not in list: add``` raising the complexity to O(N).

 ## Limits/Pitfalls
-1. Due to limitations of all POSIX compilant command-lines the max input the program will behave correctly to is 4095 moves, to bypass this simply input successive move sequences of up to 4095 moves.
+1. Due to limitations of all POSIX compilant command-lines the max input the program will behave correctly to is 4095 moves, to bypass this simply input successive move sequences of up to 4095 moves each.

 ## Author
 * **Miguel Baptista**